NethServer/docs/administrator-manual/en/mail.rst

    pair: email; signature
    pair: email; legal note

-|product| can automatically :guilabel:`append a legal note to sent
+|product| can automatically :guilabel:`append a legal notice to sent
 messages`.
-This text is called :dfn:`disclaimer` and it can be used to meet some law's requirements.
+This text is called :dfn:`disclaimer` and it can be used to meet some legal requirements.
 Please note :dfn:`signature` and disclaimer are very different concepts.

 The signature should be inserted inside the message text only by the